Mobile Store Card App

 The Result

-As of June 8th 2020, 3 days after the app launch, there were 141,765 total visits, 16,811 scheduled payments and 12,203 total digital card views.
-The App Store app rating rose from 2.6 stars to 4.6 stars, and Google Play app rating, from 3 stars to 4.6 stars.
+Within three days of launch, the app saw 141,765 total visits, 16,811 scheduled payments, and 12,203 digital card views.
+App Store ratings improved from 2.6 to 4.6 stars, while Google Play ratings rose from 3.0 to 4.6 stars.

 Pattern library